caseywatts/caseywatts.github.io/book/all-chapters.md

 One evening I was excited to attend a tech meet-up.
 It was raining and I was wet and cold.
 On my way to the event I stepped in a puddle!
 I heard several thoughts go off in my head.
 These thoughts made me feel worse, and I really considered not going.
 I gave myself a "whoop! to introspect a bit, and took stock of my automatic thoughts:

 * "Ugh!
 Wet shoes are the worst!".
-* “If I’m running late, I shouldn’t even go!”
+* "If I'm running late, I shouldn't even go!"
-* “Today sucks.”
+* "Today sucks."

 These thoughts each have some underlying cognitive distortions.